Supply chain service levels

 So what should you do?

-The first step is to look carefully at your planning tools and methods and make sure you understand exactly what service levels are being used.
+The first step is to look carefully at your planning tools and methods and make sure you understand exactly what service levels they use.
 (We have found, unfortunately, that documentation is often unclear.)

 The second step is to define what good looks like.
 This may already be clear from your existing operational KPI’s, but you may want to update the metrics you use.

 The third step is to build a bridge between the first two.
 Let’s say you have defined success in terms of out of stock time and that your planning tools use fill rates.
-You can calculate one from the other, although, it should be admitted, not at all easily.
-The same is true of all the metrics listed above.
+You can calculate one from the other, although not at all easily.
+The same is true of all the metrics above.
 They are all related, but you need to be careful in translating one to another.

 It is quite easy to get bogged down in technical differences, or dispirited by them, but as with all things related to inventory optimization, we like to say that being approximately right is better than being precisely wrong.
 All “optimal” levels are approximations since variability is unknowable in advance.
 But it is essential to understand the big differences, such as that between cycle service level and fill rate.
-And it is therefore vital to understand what service levels are being used by your tools.
+And it is therefore vital to understand what service levels your tools use.

 Conclusions

 Supply chain is complex enough without looking for further complications, but service levels are a prime example of something seemingly simple hiding a number of potential pitfalls.
 Metrics are very important in how organisations operate.
-Even if targets aren’t always met, metrics influence how you work, what you prioritise, even how you see the world.
+They influence how you work, what you prioritise, even how you see the world.

 Would you like some help in better understanding your service levels?